 - Common Name(s):

 Chinese elm is a large deciduous shade tree in the Ulmaceae family.
-The bark provides winter interest shedding leaving irregular spots of orange, gray, green, brown; tough, durable tree; easy to transplant.
+The bark provides winter interest as shedding leaves irregular spots of orange, gray, green and brown; tough, durable tree; easy to transplant.
 It makes an excellent street or urban tree that is resistant to Dutch elm disease and air pollution.
-It tolerates being planted in wet sites.
+It tolerates being planted in wet sites and is moderately salt tolerant.
 There is a great variability among seedlings.

 Seasons of Interest: